 Green growth powered by the earth's core

-Ethiopia is well placed to achieve carbon-neutral growth; with 92.5% of current electricity supply generated from hydro sources.
-However hydropower supply is vulnerable to changes in rainfall patterns.
-Since 1965, Ethiopia has experienced 15 multi-year droughts (not including the current one) and US Geological Survey climatologists estimate rainfall has declined by 15-20% since the mid-1970s.
+Ethiopia is well placed to achieve carbon-neutral growth; with ~90% of current electricity supply generated from hydro sources.
+However, hydropower generation is vulnerable to climate change related variations in rainfall patterns.
+Since 1965, Ethiopia has experienced 15 multi-year droughts and US Geological Survey climatologists estimate rainfall has declined by 15-20% since the mid-1970s.
 Ethiopia’s geothermal potential has long been recognised as a potential solution.

 Situated in the Corbetti Caldera 250km south of Addis Ababa, Corbetti Geothermal (‘Corbetti’) will be a pioneering project: it is situated on a greenfield site, will prove a new geothermal resource, and be one of the first pair of privately developed, owned, and operated geothermal IPPs in Ethiopia, which is only the second country in sub-Saharan Africa to develop geothermal privately.
 Corbetti will be developed in two phases over a six-year period.
 The first phase will drill four to six exploratory wells to raise debt finance to drill a further four to seven wells and build a 50MW power plant which is expected to become operational in 2027.
 The second phase will consist of additional geothermal wells, a 100MW power plant and facilities.